pietrobe/EMIx/examples/README.md

 ```
 If not specified in config.yml, default input parameters are specified in (KNP)EMI_problem.py

 The boundary tag is not necessary, when pure Neumann boundary conditions are used (default).
 The default value of the extra tag is 1 and the default of membrane is the same as the intra tag.
-The intra tag must be provided.
+The intra tag must be provided (as an integer or a list).
 Read `data/README.md` for additional info about input generation from surface geometries.

 Create ionic model (possibly for membrane subset, using tags=... argument, default is applied on all membranes) and call problem.init_ionic_model():